Herman Boel - the factoid guru - is a well-known writer of books containing insignificant but interesting facts.

 A clear position against all spiritual doom-mongering.

-On 21 December 2012 the world will perish.
-At least, that is what the Mayans supposedly predicted.
-Sceptics Herman Boel and Patrick De Witte have objections to this and other dubious theories.
+The world will perish on 21 December 2012.
+At least, that's what the Mayans supposedly predicted.
+Sceptics Herman Boel and Patrick De Witte present arguments against this and other dubious theories.

 Does your handwriting reveal something about your personality?
 Do the lines on your hand tell you how long you will live?
 How do you become a baby whisperer?
 And what are your chances of a miracle in Lourdes?

-A sever but just and sometimes hilarious analysis of all nonsense from the spiritual supermarket.
+A severe but just and sometimes hilarious analysis of all the nonsense available at the spiritual supermarket.

 The history of Flanders

-The History of Flanders consists of 36 chapters and runs from the Roman era until the end of the 14th century, when Flanders loses its independence.
+The History of Flanders consists of 36 chapters and covers the Roman era until the end of the 14th century, when Flanders loses its independence.

-This book describes the history of Flanders like a novem.
-But it is no fiction.
-All events have happened exactly as told.
+This history of Flanders reads like a novel.
+But it's not fiction.
+All events happened exactly as told.